Broadlands Estate, River Test – Chalkstream Fly Fishing

 Historical and Diverse Lower Test Fly Fishing

 The Broadlands Estate is situated on the lower River Test, just downstream from the town of Romsey.
 It offers a wonderful variety of water on the on the wider lower part of the river.
 It has traditionally been a salmon and sea trout venue but also offers some of our favourite trout fishing on the whole river.
-It is a wonderful venue for chalkstream fly fishing day rods, guided trips and larger group days too all based from the famous nissen fisahing hut.
+It is a wonderful venue for chalkstream fly fishing day rods, guided trips and larger group days too all based from the famous nissen fishing hut.

 Big River Chalkstream Fly Fishing

 The River Test on the Broadlands Estate extends for some two and a half miles, it is divided into three trout beats and three salmon beats.
 The beats are all unique and offer fantastic variety of water, under the watchful eye of river keeper Jon Hall they are maintained perfectly to offer the best fishing possible.
 The river has great populations of wild brown trout and grayling along with stocked trout, the salmon beats have great holding pools and taking spots.

 The trout fishing begins in early April on the estate when anglers can be faced with a big river, but the fish are strong and the hatches can be steady.
 As the weather warms up and the flows begin to drop back, each beat is left with lovely pools and long riffles some are broken up with islands.
 The estate also allows anglers to wade in parts to give better access to rising trout.

 The salmon fishing season begins on the 17th January, and whilst many of the early season springers no longer make an appearance from April onward salmon enter the river.
 The fish like to sit in the deeper waters of Broadlands through the season, many of which spawn there in the winter.
 It can be possible to target these fish by sightfishing with nymphs.